kimberlypn/CS4550/tasks2/README.md

 ![creating a task](screenshots/new-task.png)

 Beside the "Task Report" link in the navigation bar is a "Profile" link.
-Here, users can view their manager and the users that they manage.
+Here, users can view the details of their manager and the users that they manage.
 ![profile](screenshots/profile.png)

 Users can manage/unmanage other users by clicking the "Edit" link in the